CenturyLinkCloud/PublicKB/Cloud Application Manager/Core Concepts/boxes.md

 There are several types of boxes to address for your specific automation use case:

-* [Application boxes](../Automating Deployments/application-box.md) allows to configure several boxes to deploy an application with a single click.
+* [Application boxes](../Automating Deployments/application-box.md) allow to configure several boxes to deploy an application with a single click.
 * [Script boxes](../Automating Deployments/script-box.md) let users automate using Bash, PowerShell, Salt, Ansible, Puppet, or Chef.
 * [Container boxes](../Automating Deployments/docker-container-service.md) let users automate using container technology like Docker.
-* [Template boxes](../Automating Deployments/template-box.md) allows to automate using AWS CloudFormation, ARM, Google Deployments, Kubernetes or Terraform templates.
+* [Template boxes](../Automating Deployments/template-box.md) allow to automate using AWS CloudFormation, ARM, Google Deployments, Kubernetes or Terraform templates.
-* [Deployment Policy boxes](../Automating Deployments/deploymentpolicy-box.md) provides the ability to select and share infrastructure resources, networking, and more from a cloud provider.
+* [Deployment Policy boxes](../Automating Deployments/deploymentpolicy-box.md) provide the ability to select and share infrastructure resources, networking, and more from a cloud provider.

 In the left side menu you can click on any of these types to filter by it on the view.